-- 108 General information (3.2.S.1)Nomenclature (3.2.S.1.1): - 109 The European Pharmacopoeia monograph name, the INN, and other chemical name(s) should be stated 110 together with any laboratory code used in the dossier. - 111 General properties (3.2.S.1.3): - 112 A CEP can cover specific physico-chemical characteristics of the substance (e.g. specific polymorphic forms - or particle size distributions) or its sterility.
-These are generally indicated as "grades" and once approved they - 114 are mentioned on the CEP by means of a subtitle.
+General information (3.2.S.1) Nomenclature (3.2.S.1.1):

+The European Pharmacopoeia monograph name, the INN, and other chemical name(s) should be stated together with any laboratory code used in the dossier.

+General properties (3.2.S.1.3):

+A CEP can cover specific physico-chemical characteristics of the substance (e.g. specific polymorphic forms or particle size distributions) or its sterility.
+These are generally indicated as "grades" and once approved they are mentioned on the CEP by means of a subtitle.

-115 Where more than one grade is produced with respect to physical characteristics, the manufacturer may 116 wish to apply for one certificate covering all grades, or for separate certificates.
-In any case, the different 117 qualities should comply with the requirements defined in applicable Ph.
+Where more than one grade is produced with respect to physical characteristics, the applicant may wish to apply for one certificate covering all grades, or for separate certificates.
+In any case, the different qualities should comply with the requirements defined in applicable Ph.
 Eur. monographs.
-The possibility 118 for one certificate to cover different grades is accepted only when the impurity profile of the substance 119 remains the same whatever the grade and when these different grades do not require different limits and/or 120 methods for control of impurities.
-For each grade, the specification describing the determination of the 121 physical grade should be given, with the analytical method used, as well as the characterisation of the 122 physical properties.
-Batch analysis results, in respect of impurity profiles, should be given for all grades and 123 compliance should also be demonstrated during stability studies, if applicable.
+The possibility for one certificate to cover different grades is accepted only when the impurity profile of the substance remains the same whatever the grade and when these different grades do not require different limits and/or methods for control of impurities.
+For each grade, the specification describing the determination of the physical grade should be given, with the analytical method used, as well as the characterisation of the physical properties.
+Batch analysis results, in respect of impurity profiles, should be given for all grades and compliance should also be demonstrated during stability studies, if applicable.

-- 124 If no grade is meant to be claimed, related information should not be included in the dossier.
-Statements 125 concerning further processing of the final substance to meet customers' requirements should be avoided. - 126 It should be noted that:
+If no grade is meant to be claimed, related information should not be included in the dossier.
+Statements concerning further processing of the final substance to meet customers' requirements should be avoided.

+It should be noted that: